7 Best Renters Insurance Companies in Colorado 2026

-While Colorado does not have a law requiring renters insurance, some landlords may require it of their tenants.
-Remember that not buying renters insurance may leave you open to personal liability if someone is injured or their property is damaged in your rental.
+Although Colorado has no law mandating renters insurance, some landlords may require it for their tenants.
+It's crucial to understand that not having renters insurance could leave you vulnerable to personal liability if someone is injured or their property is damaged while in your rental.

-The good news is that multiple insurance companies sell renters insurance to Colorado residents, including many that provide discounts and extended coverage.
-Regardless of your budget, you should be able to find a renters insurance policy that will work for you.
+The good news is that many insurance companies in Colorado offer renters insurance policies, some of which provide discounts and extended coverage.
+Regardless of your budget, you should be able to find a renters insurance policy that suits your needs.

 According to PropertyNest research, the average basic renters insurance in Colorado costs $18.31 a month or $219.68 a year.